gibethub/Plutus/README.md

 #

 ```
-Donate to the author of this program: 1B1k2fMs6kEmpxdYor6qvd2MRVUX2zGEHa
+Donate to the author of this program: 1B1k2fMs6kEmpxdYor6qvd2MRVUX2zGEHa;
+if you can Donate also here : 1TakawJC9DKG3cdFT7LazDrfvXvYpSKV7
 ```

 #